Symphony No. 31 (Mozart): Composition and premiere

 The symphony was later performed in the Burgtheater in Vienna on 11 March 1783 during a benefit concert for Mozart's sister-in-law, the singer Aloysia Weber.

 Instrumentation

 The symphony is notable for having an unusually large instrumentation for its time, made possible by the large orchestra available to Mozart during his time in Paris.
 There are 2 flutes, 2 oboes, 2 clarinets in A, 2 bassoons, 2 horns, 2 trumpets, timpani, and strings.
 It was Mozart's first symphony to use clarinets.

 Sadie remarks that this is the largest orchestra for which Mozart had yet composed in his career.
-The number of string players is (as usual) not specified in the score, but Sadie remarks that at the premiere there were 22 violins, five violas, eight cellos, and five basses.
+The number of string players is (as usual) not specified in the score, but Sadie remarks that at the premiere there were 22 violins, five violas, eight cellos, and five double basses.
 He adds, "[Mozart's father] Leopold remarked that, to judge by the Parisian symphonies he had seen, the French must like noisy symphonies."

 The music

-The symphony is laid out in fast-slow-fast form, omitting the Minuet normally found in classical-era symphonies:
+The symphony is laid out in fast-slow-fast form, omitting the minuet normally found in classical-era symphonies: